EXCLUSIVE: Frank Wade's Aunt Speaks Out After Nephew Gunned Down In East Norriton Bowling Alley

 EAST NORRITON, Pa.
 (CBS) — One day after the man accused of gunning down 29-year-old Frank Wade at a bowling alley in East Norriton turned himself in to police, the victim’s aunt is speaking exclusively to CBS3.
 Eyewitness News reporter Alicia Roberts has more from the family as questions remain as to what led up to the shooting.

-The victim’s aunt did not want to be identified for fear of retaliation.READ MORE: President Joe Biden Marks 'Heartbreaking Milestone' Of 500,000 Coronavirus Deaths In United States
+The victim’s aunt did not want to be identified for fear of retaliation.READ MORE: Philadelphia Police: Suspect Wanted For Sexually Assaulting 55-Year-Old Woman Inside Center City Macy's

 Tonight was the first night Our Town Alley was open for league bowling since the shooting happened here two days ago.
 It comes as the victim’s family searches for answers just one month before his 30th birthday.